cristian-caloghera/cristian-caloghera/README.md

 - ⚡ Fun fact: ...
 -->

- - 🔭 I’m currently working on a C++ project with a drizzle of Go mixed.
  - 🌱 I’m currently learning more about Go and setting up some Kubernetes cluster on the side
  - 🤔 I’m also looking out for a new job
  - ⚡ Fun fact: the first commercially available computer mouse was introduced by Xerox in 1973